 Cost of Road Trip to Kinnaur Valley

-Below is day by day detail of how much this trip cost me overall.
+Below is a day by day detail of how much this trip cost me overall.

 Day – 1: Reaching the mountains

 - Route: Delhi to Shimla Volvo Bus (10 PM – 6 AM)